lflyew/Polished/README.md

 ## Tests
-Twilio-sending trial messages to verified phone numbers Debugged codes manually to make sure it was functional
+Twilio-sending trial messages to verified phone numbers Debugged codes manually to make sure application was functional

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at odthientho@gmail.com.
 You can find more our projects at [odthientho](https://github.com/odthientho/),